JonasLindinger/DroneClientSidePrediction/README.md

 # DroneClientSidePrediction
- Client Side Prediction with Drone Movement
+ Client-Side Prediction for a Drone Game with a Ball.
+Inspired by Rocket League.